 My family raised me to be a unique kid.
-By the time I tried to mainstream it with the Girl Scouts, I was already listing my favorite move as Harold and Maud.
-Guess who didn’t make that Blockbuster suggestion on her own?
+By the time I tried to mainstream it with the Girl Scouts, I was already listing my favorite film as Harold and Maud.
+Guess who didn’t make that movie night suggestion on her own?
 To this day I still haven’t seen the classic 80’s kids movies like The Goonies.
 But I’ve seen the PBS documentary about the Donner Party more times than I can remember.

 Death was always present in my childhood but not in a bad way.
 Trips to the cemetery were something to look forward to because we always stopped by the Dairy Queen on the way home.
 And stuffing your kids with chemical ice cream-like substances is one normal American tradition my family embraced.

 I’ve been to a lot of cemeteries.
 But the one where I’ve racked up the most frequent visits is the Charleroi Cemetery.

 Charleroi, Pennsylvania is the town outside of Pittsburgh where my mom’s family is from.
 Its nickname is The Magic City, and it’s about as fitting of a title as Baltimore’s Charm City mantle.